jtorral/pgTraining/README.md

 If you are running Docker and have the resources to host these on your laptop / pc feel free to set it up following the instructions below.

+### Further down on this page are cleanup steps for removing after you are done.

 ### Clone this repo

     git clone git@github.com:jtorral/pgTraining.git